vbotka/ansible-collection-freebsd/docs/source/ag_setup_roles.rst

 There might be other dependent roles.
 See for example, the role `vbotka.freebsd.zfs`_ depends on the role `vbotka.freebsd.postinstall`_.
 The procedures, described in the previous chapter, apply also here.
-With minimal modifications, It is possible to use a standalone role, for example `vbotka.freebsd_zfs`_, depending on the role `vbotka.freebsd_postinstall`_.
+With minimal modifications, it is possible to use a standalone role, for example `vbotka.freebsd_zfs`_, depending on the role `vbotka.freebsd_postinstall`_.

 Other roles